 - Precipitation Hardening: Also called artificial aging, a precipitation-hardened part is heated and cooled to create larger particles, or precipitates, of metal in an impurity phase that stops the movement of grains along dislocations.
 This distributes any alloying elements throughout a part to increase the quality of an alloy and greatly increases the hardness and tensile strength of a heated part.

-- Solution Heat Treatment: Sometimes referred to as “quenching”, solution heat is the process of heating a part to disrupt its internal structure and then rapid cooling through exposure to various solutions (oftentimes water and/or oils).
+- Solution Heat Treatment: Sometimes referred to as “quenching”, solution heat treatment is the process of heating a part to disrupt its internal structure and then rapid cooling through exposure to various solutions (oftentimes water and/or oils).
 The rapid cooling part of the solution heat treatment process “locks” the disrupted grain structure into place quickly, leading to a part that will continue to harden as it fully cools to room temperature.

 Aluminum Heat Treatment

 Anchor Harvey produces a few key standard temper designations for aluminum heat treating of most forged parts:

 - O (Annealed): This designation simply refers to a fully annealed part.
 This part is nearly as soft as possible for its base alloy, perfect for machining or more forge work.

-- T4 (Solution Heat Treatment and Naturally Aged): T4 tempered alloyed aluminum parts are initially solution treated to lock in a grain structure and then left to sit at room temperature for a few days.
+- T4 (Solution Heat Treatment and Naturally Aged): T4 tempered alloyed aluminum parts are initially given a solution heat treatment to lock in a grain structure and then left to sit at room temperature for a few days.
 This allows the metal to harden, but without disrupting the quick artificial aging process.